Blockstream/satellite/doc/docker.md

     blockstream/satellite
 ```

-Alternatively, if you know the IP address of the Sat-IP receiver, you can specify it directly using option `-a/--addr` when running the Sat-IP client.
+Alternatively, if you know the IP address of the Sat-IP receiver, you can specify it directly on the GUI or with option `-a/--addr` when running the Sat-IP client via the CLI.
 In this case, you don't need the `--network=host` option when launching the container.

 ## Bitcoin Satellite